5 Farm Math Activities that Corral Excitement

 Shape Construction Farm Math Activities

 Riding horses frees your soul.
-On our honeymoon in Ireland, we rode horses along the Dingle Peninsula, and I will never forget the breathtaking view over the ocean, the way it smoothed any edges of anxiety, and the way I felt so connected to nature and my husband.
+On our honeymoon in Ireland, we rode horses along the Dingle Peninsula, and I will never forget the breathtaking view over the ocean, how it smoothed any edges of anxiety, and how I felt so connected to nature and my husband.

-And to help our preschoolers connect with the actual shape of shapes, we built horse corrals for our horses to trot around.
+And to help our preschoolers connect with the actual shapes of shapes, we built horse corrals for our horses to trot around in.
 Just use popsicle sticks (mini and regular) right on top of the cards.
 And yes, they fit perfectly.

 Then, find the matching shape horse, which are, oh, so adorable to gallop around in the shape corrals.